smy1/swlab/python/README.md

         excel = "C:/Users/user/Desktop/mc_vid/example_overlay.xlsx",
         children=None, start=None, end=None, corr=None)
 ```
-As shown in the code above, the overlay function has many parameters, one of which requires us to load an Excel file.
+In the code above:
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
 - __attempts__: Is this the first attempt to sync and overlay videos?
 If yes, enter 1, and the function will ignore the argument given to the parameter "corr" (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - __bgcam__: Stands for "background-camera".
 What is the name of the video recording that will be used as the "base" of the composite video?
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
-These base videos should be stored in their respective first-level subfolders (in our example, each subfolder corresponds to an individual participant).
+These base videos should be stored in their respective subfolders.
+The names of these subfolders must be provided in the first column of the Excel file (see Figure 1 below).
 - __topcam__: Stands for "top-camera".
 What is the name of the video recording that will be overlaid on top of the base video?
 In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video to create a composite video.
 These top videos should be stored together with the base videos.
 - __newname__: How should Python name the composite video?
 In this example, the composite video that is created will be called as "OMI" (which stands for "omission task").
 - __propsize__: Stands for "proportion-size".
 How small should be top video be?
 In this example, 0.25 means 25% of its original size.
 - __dur__: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".
 - __excel__: What is the path and name of the Excel file that contains information regarding subfolder names and video timing?
-In this example, the excel file is stored in the main project folder.
+In this example, the Excel file is stored in the main project folder.
 - __other parameters__: Leave them as "None" here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

 In the __Excel file__ (see Figure 1 below), we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
 These columns are essentially the last few parameters of this function.
-While these names in the excel file can be changed to something else that is more intuitive (or even in another language), the information _must_ be in entered in this order.
+While these names in the Excel file can be changed to something else that is more intuitive (or even in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_overlay.png" width=auto height="280">

 __Figure 1__: _An example of an Excel file for the overlay function._

 In Figure 1 above:
-- __Column A__ (or the parameter __"children"__): Contains the name of the first-level subfolders in which the base video and top video are stored.
+- __Column A__ (or the parameter __"children"__): Contains the name of the subfolders in which the base video and top video are stored.
 In this example, the subfolders "076" and "078" refer to our participants' ID.
-- __Column B__ (or the parameter __"start"__): Contains the time at which the task started (in seconds) in the video recording of each of the particpant. _Since we have two video recordings (the base video and the top video), use the start time of one of these videos (preferably the top video)._ The function will calculate the time difference between the two recordings and adjust the start time of the other video.
+- __Column B__ (or the parameter __"start"__): Contains the time at which the task started (in seconds) in the video recording of each of the particpant. _Since we have two video recordings (the base and the top video), use the start time of the top video._ The function will calculate the time difference between the two videos and adjust the start time of the base video.
 This adjustment is not always perfect, hence, we will have to correct for any discrepancy by providing information to the column "corr" (see below).
-- __Column C__ (or the parameter __"end"__): Contains the time at which the recording ended (again, in seconds).
+- __Column C__ (or the parameter __"end"__): Contains the time at which the task ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
-- __Column D__ (or the parameter __"corr"__, which stands for "correction"): Contains numbers (in seconds) to correct for out-of-sync videos. _If the base video is slower (i.e., lags behind the top video), give a positive number (assuming that the start time is based on the top video, as suggested earlier)_.
+- __Column D__ (or the parameter __"corr"__, which stands for "correction"): Contains numbers (in seconds) to correct for out-of-sync videos. _If the base video is slower (i.e., lags behind the top video), give a positive number_.
 This information can be left blank (and will be disregarded even if it is not blank) if the parameter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).

 ---

 ### 3. Crop videos
 The following code calls for the __crop function__ to crop a video.
-Here, I show how the code works by loading an Excel file.
 ```
 from editvid import crop
 crop(folder = "C:/Users/user/Desktop/mc_vid",